Presidio San Antonio de Béjar

 Come learn Texas’s earliest history under Spanish rule.
 Tour the rooms furnished with Spanish Colonial period pieces and be delighted with the beautifully landscaped gardens in the courtyard.

-Reopening of the Spanish Governor's Palace
+Procedures for Visiting the Spanish Governor's Palace